Why Maple Bear?

 Maple Bear teachers understand that young children are naturally effective learners if they are allowed to explore, discover, experiment, pretend and create in play-based environments.
 Teachers therefore plan and provide activities and experiences that nurture and develop these natural learning responses.

-Selected Maple Bear Singapore centres offer Bear Care, a programme that accepts infants from 6 weeks of age.
+Selected Maple Bear centres offer Bear Care, a programme that accepts infants from 2 months of age.

 Bear Care recognizes that the infant is a capable and active learner.
 The infant does not need to be “taught” lessons or content.
 The infant is respected as an already very competent learner, and is allowed, and encouraged, to explore, play, discover and practice in ways, and on a schedule, that best fits his or her emerging abilities, interests and skills.